“I feel like my new lawyer is not fighting for me, what should I do?”

 Communication is vital in any relationship, especially between an attorney and their client.

-If you feel like your attorney is ghosting you or doesn’t prioritize communicating about your case on a regular basis, you should consider getting a different attorney for your case.
+If you feel like your attorney is ghosting you or doesn’t prioritize communicating about your case regularly, you should consider getting a different attorney for your case.

 If your case requires a specialized lawyer, don’t even consider opting for a general lawyer.
-One of the most advantageous things you can do for your case and your future is getting a lawyer that has experience and knowledge in the particular area of law that your case falls under.
+One of the most advantageous things you can do for your case and your future is to get a lawyer who has experience and knowledge in the particular area of law that your case falls under.

 Your relationship with your lawyer all boils down to trust.
 A good lawyer has your trust because they are straightforward, diligent, and competent.